-What is grease
+What is Dry Lice?

-How to prevent grease
+How do you prevent grease lice?

 - Leave the door open: Bacteria love damp washing machines.
-Leaving the door of your washing machine open after running a wash will keep water out and allow it to dry better.
+Leaving your washer door open after running a wash will keep water out and help it dry.

-If you don’t know what’s causing that smelly washer, you might not know what to do about it… Does your washing machine stink and does a grey, greasy substance remain in the drum?
+If you don’t know what’s causing that smelly washer, you might not know what to do about it… Does your washing machine smell and does a grey, greasy substance remain in the drum?
 Then you have fat lice, and you want to get rid of it as soon as possible.
-This musty smell can transfer to your clothes during the wash and cause stains that are very difficult to get out.
-Cleaning your washing machine may sound like a lot of work, but it’s not that bad with the following tips it won’t be!
+The musty smell can transfer to your clothes during the wash, and cause stains that are very difficult to get out.
+Cleaning your washing machine may sound like a daunting task, but with the following tips it won’t be!
 A simple, old-fashioned boil removes almost all odours, bacteria, excess detergent and grease.
 To do this, wash at a minimum of 90 degrees – with or without clothes.
 There is no need to spin, but do run the wash cycle through all the rinses.
 High temperatures will clean your washing machine, remove limescale and kill many bacteria.